 Fall Semester

-BIOS Neuroelective 3 3
+BIOS Neuroelective 3

-Additional Neuroelective 2 3

-Additional Neuroelective/ UG research 3
+Additional Neuroelective / UG research 3

 Philosophy 3

 Free Elective 3

 15

-Spring Semester 1)
+Spring Semester

-Additional Neuroelective 3 3
+Additional Neuroelective 3

 PSYC Neuroelective 3

-Additional Neuroelective 4 3
+Additional Neuroelective 3

 Free Elective/Fine Art/Lit 3

 Free Elective 3

 15

-One of these must be a University seminar.
+\ One of these must be a University seminar.

-For a list of approved courses, contact the Director of Undergraduate Studies for this program (Nancy Michael, nmichael@nd.edu).
-All of the courses associated with this academic program can be found online at registrar.nd.edu/students/class-search.php.
+For a list of approved courses, contact the Director of Undergraduate Studies in the College of Science for this program Nancy Michael, (nmichael@nd.edu), or Anré Venter (aventer@ nd.edu) the Director of Undergraduate Studies in the College of Arts & Letters.
+All of the courses associated with this academic program can be found online at registrar.nd.edu/students/ class\search.php.
 The scheduled classes for a given semester may be found by clicking on "Class Search" and searching within the home department of the course listing.
 Biological, psychological and additional courses for a given semester may be found within Class Search by selecting all subjects (CTRL/Shift) and selecting the NSBH attribute.
 Course descriptions can be found by clicking on the subject code and course number in the search results.